 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Find out more about the pros and cons of in-house car financing and learn when it’s best to avoid getting a car loan through a dealership.
+Learn about the pros and cons of in-house financing and when you should consider avoiding a dealership car loan.

 So you want to get a car loan directly from your dealership to save time and energy?
-That might seem like a good idea if you’re in a pinch, but it’s not always the best choice.
 While in-house car financing can be a much faster and more convenient way to borrow money than taking out a traditional loan, it’s also much more expensive.

 This is why you should consider other alternatives before you sign up for a car loan at the same time that you pick out your vehicle.
 Find out how you might benefit from in-house car financing with a dealership, and learn why you may want to avoid going this route.